AI assistant — not human

 Enterprise checklist for 2026 — identity & access, email security, data protection, endpoint security, compliance, audit logs, Secure Score, and remediation prioritization.

 Every Microsoft 365 tenant is a potential target.
 With over 400 million paid seats worldwide, M365 is the most-attacked enterprise platform on Earth.
-Attackers know that a single compromised account — especially one without MFA — can yield access to email, SharePoint, Teams, and OneDrive data across the entire organization.
+Attackers understand that a single compromised account, particularly one without MFA, can provide access to:

 EPC Group has audited Microsoft 365 environments for Fortune 500 organizations across healthcare, financial services, and government.
 This checklist is the same methodology our security consultants use — adapted for IT teams who want to conduct their own assessment or prepare for a professional engagement.